 • Reviewing all Incident Reports to determine where disciplinary cases will be handled.

 • Providing assistance to victims of conduct violations.

 • Acting as advocates for students educating them on their rights.

-• Selecting, training and appointing Faculty, Staff and Student Justices to various hearing panels and review boards.
+• Selecting and training Faculty, Staff and Student hearing panel members.

 The Marist Office of Student Financial Services, located in Donnelly 200, Ext.
 3230, is committed to providing affordability options and managing the equitable distribution of student aid funds.
 The office coordinates student employment both on and off campus and is responsible for student billing.
 They are dedicated to promoting accessibility through personalized service and integrity.

 The Student Government Association (SGA), located on the Third Floor of the Murray Student Center 3123, Ext.
 2206, is the institutional body charged addressing student governance issues at Marist College in the hope of preserving and strengthening a positive relationship among all groups and members within the college community.
 This mission is fulfilled through a clear articulation and advocacy of student concerns, issues and hopes.
 SGA meetings are open to all students and meetings are held every Wednesday at 11:00 a.m. in the SGA Office.
 For more information visit the SGA website at

 In line with this mission, the responsibilities of Student Government include the following: